tetsuo/tetsuo.github.io/articles/fp-denotational.md

          | Mul Exp Exp
 ```

-You can work out the rest of the implementation for evaluating those expressions in Haskell, but it's beyond the scope of this document.
-Essentially, you need a way of assigning a value from the domain ℤ, to each and every expression that this syntax can produce.
-Namely, a **valuation function**.
+While the specifics of evaluating these expressions are beyond our scope, the key is to assign a value from the domain (ℤ) to every possible expression this syntax can generate.
+This function that assigns values is called a **valuation function**.

 ```
       ⟦Exp⟧ : Int